CiscoLives/LTRATO-2001/_sources/tasks/task3/step3.rst.txt

 **Value Proposition:** In this test case, we have the list of critical routes (usually this is a device’s loopback interface) and we must check that these loopbacks are installed in the routing information base (RIB) of all the devices in the testbed.

-High-level logic of the test will be as follows:
+The high-level logic of the test will be as follows:

 - Connect to each device in the testbed.
 - Learn routing information from RIB of the devices.